Codes

 • The current in-house version of the code employs low-dissipation numerics to simulate:

-• particle-laden flows on GPUs (tested on Lassen supercomputer)
+• particle-laden flows on GPUs (tested on Lassen and Summit supercomputers).

 • incompressible two-phase flows on CPUs (tested on quartz supercomputer).